vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 ![lean-canvas](https://notion.imgix.net/https%3A%2F%2Fstatic.notion-static.com%2F616a5a261b6f43c3937d95fb80691ee8%2Fleancanvas.png?w=1.0&s=1a8a41ce66e919bf69a5bc8d93317051)

-This process helped all of us to get a shared understanding of the problem.
-Regarding the solution, a simulated assessment for sales training, I have felt that the team had jumped to a solution that it was comfortable in building in the past than searching for one that effectively addresses the customer needs.
+This process helped everyone get a shared understanding of the problem.
+I have felt that the team had jumped to a solution that it was comfortable in building in the past than searching for one that effectively addresses the customer needs.

 > Is the proposed solution good enough to make a positive impact on a sales person's performance?
 Can we do something better?

 I voiced out my concern.
-The reply was it definitely was not enough, but this was a step in the right direction.
+The reply being it definitely was not enough, but this was a step in the right direction.
+For me, the proposed solution was not convincing as a means to solve the pain.
-I was not fully convinced.

 ## User Research
 I sought agreement about talking to the users before jumping in to the solution mode, as I did not have any context of the world of Sales.
 My CEO proactively connected me with few of his contacts from the Sales community.